 This section drawing/line-of-sight analysis depicts the potential building form allowed by the Overlay for a 75-foot-tall building.
-With the upper floor stepbacks, the enclosed portions of the building above 45-feet are less visible to pedestrians using the sidewalk on Keller Street and not visible to pedestrians using the sidewalk on Keller Street and not visible to pedestrians using the sidewalk on Keller Street.
+With the upper floor stepbacks, the enclosed portions of the building above 45-feet are not visible to pedestrians using the sidewalk on the Keller or Kentucky Streets.

-Historic and Cultural Preservation Committee Study Session, October 3, 2023
+Planning Commission/Historic and Cultural Preservation Committee Joint Study Session, August 8, 2023